-§ 538.526 Brokering sales of agricultural commodities, medicine, and medical during
+§ 538.526 Brokering sales of agricultural commodities, medicine, and medical commo devices

 (a) General license for brokering sales by U.S. persons.
-United States persons are authorized to provide brokerage services on behalf of U.S. persons for services on behalf of U.S. persons for the sale and exportation or reexportation by United States persons of agricultural commodities, medicine, and medical devices, provided that the sale and exportation or reexportation is authorized by a one-year license issued pursuant to § 538.523. (b) Specific licensing for brokering sales by non-U.S. persons of bulk agricultural commodities.
-Specific licenses may be issued on a case-by-case basis to permit United States persons to provide brokerage services on behalf of non-United States, non-Sudanese persons for the sale and exportation or reexportation of bulk agricultural commodities to the Government of Sudan, entities in Sudan or individuals in Sudan.
-Specific licenses issued pursuant to this section will authorize the brokering only of sales that: (1) Arc limited to the bulk agricultural commodities listed in appendix A to this part 538; (2) Arc to purchasers permitted pursuant to § 538.523; Note to accord by PCP Request for reexportation of bulk agricultural
+United States persons are authorized to provide brokerage services on behalf of U.S. persons for services on behalf of U.S. persons for the sale and exportation or reexportation by United States persons of agricultural commodities, medicine, and medical devices, provided that the sale and exportation or reexportation is authorized by a one-year license issued pursuant to § 536.523. (b) Specific licensing for brokering sales by non-U.S. persons of bulk agricultural commodities.
+Specific licenses may be issued on a case-by-case licenses may be issued on a case-by-case basis to permit United States persons to provide brokerage services on behalf of non-United States, non-Sudanese persons for the sale and exportation or reexportation of bulk agricultural commodities to the Government of Southing and the Government of Sudar, entities in Sudar or individuals in Sudar.
+Specific licenses issued pursuant to this section will authorize the brokering only of sales that: (1) Are limited to the bulk agricultural commodities listed in appendix A to this new first this part 538; (2) Are to purchasers permitted pursuant to § 538.523;

-Note to paragraph (b)(2): Requests for specific licenses to provide brokerage services under this paragraph must include all of the information described in §538.523(c).
+Note to paragraph (b)(2): Requests for specific licenses to provide brokerage services under this paragraph must include all of the information described in § 538.523(c). \ \